pyeventsourcing/eventsourcing/README.md

 domain events: events of versioned entities (e.g. an aggregate in domain driven design), and unversioned timestamped events (e.g. entries in a log).

-**Active Record Strategies** Maps between "sequenced items" and your database records.
+**Active Record Strategies** Map between "sequenced items" and your database records.
 Support can be added for a new database schema by introducing a new active record strategy.